mobileink/lab.mobile/android/netrexx/README.md

 refered to it must be prefixed by "parent." or the classname.

 Nested classes from java libs must be explicitly imported to be used.

+Nested classes may not contain constant (static) vars; you have to put them in an enclosing, non-minor/dependent (ie. not nested) class

 Anonymous classes:  not supported.
 Use minor/dependent classes instead.